rb-uf/swe-project/Sprint4.md

 ### Backend
 - Added command-line arguments for setting the database path, frontend path, and port number.
+- Added handler functions for fetching data by author, whether it be just their posts or some basic statistics about their post history.
+- Added corresponding test functions for each thing implemented, as well as postman test cases.

 ## Testing (Unit and Functional)
 ### Frontend